The rebellions, coups, kidnappings, revolutions, putschs, and all out

 and free will, determines the outcome of the story.
 With Plarr overseeing Fortnum’s health, The Honorary Consul has much the same

 different waters.
-Though Leon refrains
+Due to the fact Leon refrains

 from strong drink, his moral stance bears direct comparison to the peripatetic